prasanthc41m/nginx-autoinstall/README.md

 # Nginx Reverse Proxy

-Nginx reverse proxy with free ssl
+### Nginx reverse proxy with free ssl for Debian
--Insert domain name and port number of server
+Insert domain name and port number of server